CONNECT-platform/coding-blog/docs/md/preview/public-issues/issue-1.md

 upon sharing knowledge and experience, and writing about your experiences is a crucial element of that.

 This also cannot be achieved without the help of the community.
-If you want to help us further this vision of an open and ad-free home for quality coding articles, you can do so by spreading the word, or even better yet, join our community of creators.
+If you want to help us further this vision of an open and ad-free home for quality coding blogs, you can do so by spreading the word, or even better yet, join our community of creators.

 > :Buttons